 Polo is a very small city located in the state of Illinois.
 With a population of 2,252 people and just one neighborhood, Polo is the 550th largest community in Illinois.

-Polo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Polo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Polo is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Polo who work in management occupations (13.20%), sales jobs (10.41%), and healthcare (6.91%).

 In terms of college education, the citizens of Polo rank slightly lower than the national average.
 16.25% of adults 25 and older in Polo have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.